Ministry

 Free to use.
 Attribute when shared.

-The Ministry Model Canvas is adapted from The Business Model Canvas by Strategyzer, and is licensed under the Creative Commons Attribution-Share Alike 3.0 Unported License.
+The Ministry Model Canvas is adapted from the Lean Canvas by Ash Maurya, which is itself adapted from The Business Model Canvas by Strategyzer.
+It is licensed under the Creative Commons Attribution-Share Alike 3.0 Unported License.
 You're welcome to use it, adapt it, and share it — please credit the source and keep the license intact.

 Want help running